SarthakVaswani/NewsIt/README.md

 # NewsIt

-Read latest breaking news from your major sources with NewsIt
+Read latest breaking news from major sources with NewsIt

 Read quick updates of major events happening around you in a crisp format.